-- The Off-Campus Housing Application is required of all students applying to live Off-Campus.
-It will allow them to provide their Off-Campus Address and Landlord contact information if they already know it.
+- The off-campus housing application is required of all students applying to live off campus.
+It will allow them to provide their off-campus address and landlord contact information if they already know it.

-There is also 1 conditional step:
+There is also one conditional step:

 All parts of this process will occur exclusively online.
 They will all be available on the Skidmore College Housing Management System.

-For more information how to complete this process please see "Selecting Off-Campus Housing" guide.
+For more information how to complete this process, please see "Selecting Off-Campus Housing" guide.

-To be eligible for Off-Campus Selection a student must meet the following criteria:
+To be eligible for off-campus selection, a student must meet the following criteria:

-- Has not already selected On-Campus Housing
+- Has not already selected on-campus housing

-For the 2018-2019 academic year all current students (classes of 2019, 2020, 2021) are eligible to live off-campus with out need for exception.
+For the 2018–19 academic year, all current students (classes of 2019, 2020 and 2021) are eligible to live off campus without need for an exception.

 GENERAL IMPORTANT INFORMATION

-Off-Campus Housing Selection is not a group process.
-Every student wishing to live Off-Campus will need to complete all steps in this process.
+Off-campus housing selection is not a group process.
+Every student wishing to live off campus will need to complete all steps in this process.

-Students must submit Address Information
+Students must submit address information

-All students living Off-Campus are required to provide two pieces of address information as part of the Off-Campus Housing Selection process:
+All students living off campus are required to provide two pieces of address information as part of the off-campus housing selection process:

 - The address/contact information for your landlord.
-This should include the name of the landlord or leasing business, their mailing address, email address, and a contact phone number.
+This should include the name of the landlord or leasing business, their mailing address, email address and a contact phone number.